openmovementproject/openmovement/docs/buildax/docs/developer-api.md

 [//]: # (Developer API)

-# BAX Router Developer API
+# BuildAX LRS Developer API

-API calls to the BAX Router are made as RESTful HTTP requests.
-For you, this means that setting state on the router is performed via `POST` requests, and `GET` requests are used to retrieve data.
+The BuildAX LRS can be programatically configured via a remote connection.
+API calls to the BuildAX LRS are made as RESTful HTTP requests.
+For you, this means that setting state on the LRS is performed via `POST` requests, and `GET` requests are used to retrieve data.

-The examples in this document use the `wget` command to communicate with the web server on the BAX router.
+The examples in this document use the `wget` command to communicate with the web server on the BuildAX LRS.
 On Linux `wget` is usually installed by default, but can be downloaded for other OSes (including MacOSX and Windows) from the [GNU website](https://www.gnu.org/software/wget/).